 Yoga is booming and most people are aware that it has positive benefits for the mind as well as the body.

 But, you'd be wrong to think that going to a general class once a week will radically transform your mental health.

 Yoga works best when it is tailored to the individual and when it is practiced consistently, over a long time "little and often".
 This is especially true for yoga for mental health.
 I practice some kind of yoga every day, whether it's 10minutes of asana to start the day, palming over my eyes if I feel a headache coming one, practicing box breath when I am anxious, or doing an invigorating supported back bending practice to shift a low mood... it's all yoga and I can pick and chose what I need in the moment.

 If you are interested in finding out more about how yoga can support your mental health, I would love to work with you to create your own personalised yoga practice.

 We can meet in person or via Skype/Zoom.
-I will get to know your unique situation (but it's not therapy, so we won't be 'unpacking' the issues in the way you would with a counselor) and from there I will design a customized yoga practice for you that supports your mental health.
+I will get to know your unique situation (but it's not therapy, so we won't be 'unpacking' the issues in the way you would with a counsellor) and from there I will design a customised yoga practice for you that supports your mental health.

 WHAT PEOPLE ARE SAYING:

 "I always feel so much better after our sessions, I actually feel good.
 I pretty much float out of there" R.D, who while recovering from severe anxiety attended weekly private classes.
 She has now come off some of her stronger medications, is working towards being off them entirely and integrates yoga into her weekly routine.